|180 Ways to Walk the Recognition Talk|

 |Engaging the Public Workforce Development System: Strategies for Investing in the Direct Care Workforce|

-This document was published as a Better Jobs Better Care issue brief (no.6, January 2006).
-It discussed five examples of successful patnerships between employers and workforce development networks.
+This document explains five examples of successful partnerships between employers and workforce development networks.

 |Final Report - Kansans Mobilizing for Direct Support Workforce Change: A statewide workforce development initiative to resolve the direct support workforce crisis|